 - Serve your cheese board with several small knives and utensils so that everyone can dig in together.

-- You can assemble your cheese board several hours or even days before your party by leaving off the crackers and/or bread and covering your cheese board with cling wrap.
+- You can assemble your cheese board a few hours before your party by leaving off the crackers and/or bread and covering your cheese board with cling wrap.

 Give this recipe a try, and leave a comment to let me know what you think!